Abdosalah/active-pipe-toy-robot/README.md

 * To run all tests `rake test`

 ## About the application
-The application was written just using `ruby` version 2.7.0.
+The application was written using `ruby` version 2.7.0.
 The testing framework used is minitest.